ArthurBoschet/arthurboschet.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: <a href="https://www.mcgill.ca/bioengineering/">Department of Bioengineering at McGill University</a>
+description: <a href="https://mila.quebec/en/professional-programs/">Professional Master’s Degree in Machine Learning</a>

 profile:
   align: right